 - One (1) point for a valid punch to the trunk protector

-- Two (2) points for valid kick to the trunk protector
+- Two (2) points for a valid kick to the trunk protector

 - Three (3) points for a valid kick to the head

-- Four (4) points for a valid turning kick to the head
+- Four (4) points for a valid turning kick to the trunk protector

 As an Olympic sport WT rules Taekwondo is widely practiced and participation is growing rapidly throughout the world.
 With a highly competitive elite competition circuits there are routes for talented players to become full time professional athletes.